Skip to content

 repoverlay apply https://github.com/owner/repo

 repoverlay supports several source types.
-It determines the type automatically from what you pass to apply:
+It determines the type automatically from what you pass to browse or apply:

 • Strings starting with https://github.com/ are treated as GitHub URLs